Design Systems

 Do we want a strict or loose design system?

-A strict system will have a comprehensive and detailed documentation and will be fully synchronized between design and development.
-There will be a strict process for introducing a new pattern in the System.
-A strict system should be very broad in order to cover the majority of cases the teams may encounter.
+A strict system will have comprehensive, detailed documentation and full synchronization between design and development.
+There will be a clear process for introducing new patterns into the system.
+A strict system should be broad enough to cover most cases teams may encounter.

-A loose system will leave more space for experimentation.
-The System is here to provide a framework for the teams while preserving some freedom.
-Designers and developers are free to use it or not, regarding their particular needs for their product.
+A loose system allows more room for experimentation.
+It provides a framework while still preserving some freedom.
+Designers and developers can choose to use it or not, depending on their specific needs.

 Do we want a modular or integrated system?